 The COVID-19 pandemic has affected our lives, causing various problems in almost every aspect of our lives.
 While undeniably the most damaging impact of COVID-19 is the ever-increasing numbers of the confirmed and death, the economy is also hit hard by the pandemic.
 The lives of millions are affected by the economic shutdown due to […]

-Digital culture has become all the more important in our social lives as we navigate a global pandemic.
+*Written by Kanchan Naik, Founder and former Editor-in-Chief of The Roar Digital culture has become all the more important in our social lives as we navigate a global pandemic.
 The face of a screen is no longer a source of personal entertainment, but our only real connection with the outside world.
-Most of my birthday was spent blowing out candles in front of a Skype monitor […]
+Most of my birthday […]

-For years, Asian-Americans donned a cultural Invisibility cloak before Western audiences.
+*Written by Kanchan Naik, Founder and former Editor-in-Chief of The Roar For years, Asian-Americans donned a cultural Invisibility cloak before Western audiences.
 And although undiscovered, their stories have unfolded silently and beautifully from generation to generation.
-That’s why the five-part documentary series, Asian Americans, created by an all-Asian American team of filmmakers, plays such a critical role in chronicling the immigrant experience.
-Narrated by Daniel Dae Kim and Tamlyn Tomita, Asian […]
+That’s why the five-part documentary series, Asian Americans, created by an all-Asian American team of filmmakers, plays such a critical role […]

 By: Reha Matai & Srusti Acharya With over 5 million confirmed COVID-19 cases worldwide, many scientists and those in health careers are pushing with efforts to create treatments and develop vaccines in order to reduce the damage of this disease.
 Scientists have looked at 3 stages of infection where the virus could possibly be targeted: […]